landrewwray/landrewwray.github.io/_posts/2023-10-19-Inside-LLaMA-2.md

 … and so on, where “\<s>” is a dummy token (the BOS token) placed at the start of every prompt.
 Projecting these vectors onto the input dictionary reveals that each input word continues to be readable all the way through the network.
 There can be a little drift, like conflating “ball” and “Ball”, but it’s striking that this piece of information is protected from exponential decay as it propagates through 30 transformer layers.
 Instead, the amplitude drops to a roughly constant level beyond the 10th layer (A ~ 0.15 to 0.2), with a weight that corresponds to A<sup>2</sup>~ 3% of the full state vector.

-Thinks get more interested in the output encoding:
+Things get more interested when we use the output dictionary:

 <img src="/docs/assets/img/Output_dict_to.png" target = "_blank" rel = "noreferrer noopener" alt = "Output dict word amplitudes" width="600"/>

-**Figure 5: Reading internal states using the output dictionary.** Output works poorly with short prompts, so I’ve chosen the 25th token position to decode (“to” in “basketball court **to** play ball”).
+**Figure 5: Reading internal states using the output dictionary.** The model generates low-quality predictions with short prompts, so I’ve chosen the 25th token position to decode (“to” in “basketball court **to** play ball”).

 Unlike the projection onto input encoding, this output projection shows us collections of words that aren’t all that closely associated, such as “shoot” and “play”.
 My favorite thing about this plot is the set of words in “layer 0”, which shows how the raw input encoding of “to” is read in the output encoding language.
 Rather than being meaningless, the “to” input vector projects strongly onto a set of tokens that can expand the word into “tops”, “topped”, “topping”, and “toast”!
 The input and output encodings don’t just have similar structures – they’re also nestled with one another in a way that causes the input embeddings to automatically suggest sequential tokens when read with the output encoding.

-In practice, these layer 0 continuations are usually incorrect, plots like Fig. 5 stop showing them within the first few layers.
+In practice, these layer 0 continuations are usually incorrect, and plots like Fig. 5 stop showing them within the first few layers.
 The pattern I tend to see is that plausible words start to appear around the middle of the model (layers 10-20), and the word set becomes much better informed by logic and context in the last ~10 transformer layers.
-A recent paper found that most factual knowledge seems to be encoded in the <a href = "https://arxiv.org/abs/2310.02207" target = "_blank" rel = "noreferrer noopener">first half of the model</a>, so it may be that the second half of the model is specialized in logical processing.
+A recent paper found that most factual knowledge seems to be encoded in the <a href = "https://arxiv.org/abs/2310.02207" target = "_blank" rel = "noreferrer noopener">first half of the model</a>, so it may be that the second half of the model is specialized in integrating context.

 Here’s another example of output-based decoding that shows similar patterns: